mbalcik/C-Alliance-vs-Horde/README.md

 ATTENTION:

-This reporsitory contains information gained from Koç University Comp 201 lectures.
+This repository contains information gained from Koç University Comp 201 lectures.

 WARNING: All assignments are checked for similarities, do not use any code which is not written by you in your assignments.
 All work in the assignments and homeworks must be done individually.